AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 1. Click **[!UICONTROL View audience in AEP]** within the same message and you will be taken to the [Segment UI](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html?lang=en) in Adobe Experience Platform.
 See below for more information.

+## What happens after an audience is created {#after-audience-created}

+After you have created an audience, Adobe creates an Experience Platform streaming segment for each new CJA Audience that's created.

+* The AEP segment shares the same name/description as the CJA Audience, but the name will be appended with the CJA Audience ID to ensure that it is unique.

+* If the CJA Audience name/description changes, the AEP segment name/description reflects that change as well.

+* If a CJA Audience is deleted by a user, the AEP segment is NOT deleted, in case the CJA Audience is later undeleted.

 ## Use CJA audiences in Experience Platform {#audiences-aep}

 CJA now takes all the namespace and ID combinations from your published audience and streams them into Real-time Customer Profile (RTCP).
 CJA sends the audience over to Experience Platform with the primary identity set to whatever was selected as the person ID when the connection was configured.